PerceptronNinja/Student-Score-prediction/README.md

-## End to end Machine Learning Project
-# Student-performance-analysis
+# Student-performance-analysis and score prediction
-# Student-Score-prediction